-Empress Ma Xiuying of Ming Dynasty — A Virtuous Queen and Her Great Love Story
+Empress Ma Xiuying of the Ming Dynasty — A Virtuous Queen and Her Great Love Story

-Empress Ma (1332 — 1382), posthumous title Empress Xiaocigao, was one of the most highly respected queens in the history of China for her virtue, kindness, power, modesty, and benevolence.
+Empress Ma (1332 — 1382), posthumously honored as Empress Xiaocigao, was one of the most highly respected queens in Chinese history, renowned for her virtue, kindness, power, modesty, and benevolence.

 She was the wife, queen, and lifetime love of Hongwu Emperor Zhu Yuanzhang, the founder of the Ming Dynasty (1368 — 1644).

-She accompanied her husband from an ordinary soldier to an excellent monarch and played an essential role in establishing the Ming Empire.
+She accompanied her husband from an ordinary soldier to an exceptional monarch and played an essential role in establishing the Ming Empire.

-A Well-Educated Girl Marrying to A Brave, Young Soldier
+A Well-Educated Girl Marrying A Brave Young Soldier

 Empress Ma, named Ma Xiuying in some unofficial histories, was born into a wealthy family; as the only child of her parents, she was literate, elegant, polite, and exceptionally kind.